 Samsung’s extensive 108MP main sensor on the S20 Ultra and Note 20 Ultra might return.
 Also, there may be a 12MP ultrawide camera same as that of the S21’s.

 Galaxy Note usually features the best Snapdragon chipset with its launch.
 It was Snapdragon 865 Plus system-on-chip for the Galaxy Note 20.
-And it may be the Snapdragon 888 for the Galaxy Note 21 unless Qualcomm rolls out a Plus variant of this chip too.
+And it may be the Snapdragon 888 for Note 21 unless Qualcomm rolls out a Plus variant of this chip.

 For other major performance metrics, we can see 12GB RAM as both Note 20 models have this much memory.
 But Samsung has returned to 8GB as the S21 showed so it could do the same for the Note 21.